 Unusual or inappropriate behaviour, accompanied by sudden mood swings.

-It is important to recognize the main symptoms of Alzheimer’s disease but, first and foremost, it is equally important to be able to distinguish between a sign of normal aging and an Alzheimer’s symptom.
+It is important to recognize the main symptoms of Alzheimer’s disease but, first and foremost, it is equally important to be able to distinguish between a sign of normal ageing and an Alzheimer’s symptom.

-Thus, we have listed 10 normal signs of aging that, although unpleasant, do not prevent your relative from getting along in society.
+Thus, we have listed 10 normal signs of ageing that, although unpleasant, do not prevent your relative from getting along in society.
 Behavioural problems in society are very often one of the undeniable signs of Alzheimer’s disease.

 On the other hand, you should know that many people, both young and old, have different degrees of memory impairment, but that does not mean they have Alzheimer’s disease or early dementia.

-10 normal signs of aging
+10 normal signs of ageing